photonZfeed/DirectIrradiationModule/doc/source/tutorial.rst

 Simulating Irradiance for a Single Configuration
 -------------------------------------------------

-The :class:`~geometric_model.GeometricModel` takes the grid and LED objects and computes the irradiance distribution at each grid point using a geometric ray-optics model.
-For a quick sanity-check, a single named configuration can be loaded from a JSON file and simulated directly.
+The :class:`~geometric_model.GeometricModel` takes the grid and LED objects and computes the irradiance distribution at each grid point.
 The result is a 2-D array of irradiance values (W m\ :sup:`-2`) that can be visualised immediately.

 .. code-block:: python